aiaskarioris/OpenMP1/readme.md

 # OpenMP Project
-This is a project for the Parallel Systems course provided by the Department of Informatics and Computer Engineering, in University of W. Attica.
+This is a project for the Parallel Systems course provided by the Department of Informatics and Computer Engineering, in University of West Attica.
 It is written in C and uses the **OpenMP library**.

 ## Abstract
-This exercise works on Diagonally Dominant Matrices (DDM), that is square matrices where each element of the diagonal is greater than the sum of all the non-diagonal elements of its row.
+This exercise works on Diagonally Dominant Matrices (DDM).

 The exercise is split into four parts where in each part the goal is achieved using parallel computations provided by the OpenMP library.
 The four parts are:
  - Part A: Determine if the input matrix is diagonally dominant